 Part 1 of DreamWork: A Soulcentric Approach

-Introducing DreamWork, a regular column of the Real Imaginal online magazine, dedicated to the re-enchantment of Neptune.
+Introducing DreamWork, a section of the Real Imaginal online magazine, dedicated to the re-enchantment of Neptune.

 The planetary archetype of Neptune engenders dreams and dreaming, both in the sense of the states of consciousness experienced during sleep and those more diffuse, permeable and unfocused of the dayworld, in which imagery and fantasy seep into our ordinary or everyday consciousness.